 Mission: The Women’s Fund of Western Massachusetts (WFWM) is a public foundation serving Berkshire, Franklin, Hampshire and Hampden counties by investing in the lives of local women and girls through grantmaking and leadership programs.

 Scope of Consulting Services:

 Entering its 9th year, LIPPI is a key part of the WFWM mission, providing adult women an opportunity to become civically engaged and grow their professional and personal leadership.
 The program meets 12 times from September-June on Saturdays, generally from 9:30-3:30 and typically about every 4 weeks.
+It is expected that roughly 100 hours will be spent on this project over the course of the program.
 Through an innovative partnership with Bay Path University, students may choose to earn academic credit for the course by paying the required course fees and completing additional assignments.

 WFWM is seeking a seasoned consultant with experience instructing and facilitating a leadership program to administer the 2018-2019 LIPPI Cohort.

 The successful consultant will be an entrepreneur and teacher with the experience and skills to lead a dynamic leadership development program targeting women in western Massachusetts and the skills to amplify the program.
 As the instructor of record for Bay Path University, the consultant must have a master’s degree or higher.
 The consultant must complete all required application materials and application requirement, including training in relevant portals, to be considered an adjunct faculty member of Bay Path in order to utilize Bay Path portals for student communications and grading.